jordanmpalmer/Ramshorn5e/9. Misc/PHB/Ch. 9 - Combat.md

 ## Underwater Combat

-When adventurers pursue [[sahuagin]] back to their undersea homes, fight off sharks in an ancient shipwreck, or find themselves in a flooded dungeon room, they must fight in a challenging environment.
+When adventurers pursue [[Sahuagin]] back to their undersea homes, fight off sharks in an ancient shipwreck, or find themselves in a flooded dungeon room, they must fight in a challenging environment.
 Underwater the following rules apply.

 When making a **melee weapon attack**, a creature that doesn’t have a swimming speed (either natural or granted by magic) has [[disadvantage]] on the attack roll unless the weapon is a [[dagger]], [[javelin]], [[shortsword]], [[spear]], or [[trident]].